alvinsiew/backdoor/README.md

 env GOOS=linux GOARCH=amd64 go build -o backdoor main.go
 ```

-### setuid for backdoor binary and permission for group execution only
+### Setuid for backdoor binary and permission for group execution only

 ```bash
 chmod 4710 backdoor
 ```

-### set owner of binary to root and group to desire group
+### Set owner of binary to root and group to desire group

 ```bash
 chown root:group backdoor